Operation Bura: Background

 eastern Herzegovina became a contested zone between Serb, Croat and Bosniak forces.
 By late 1992, units of the Croatian Defence Council (HVO), the Army of the Republic of Bosnia and Herzegovina (ARBiH), and elements of the Croatian Army (HV) sought to push into VRS-held areas of Nevesinje and the upper Neretva valley.

-Prelude
+Timeline

-The attack coincided with the Serbian Orthodox feast day of St Demetrius (Mitrovdan), giving rise to the alternative name "Mitrovdan Offensive."
+In June 1992, Croatian forces launched Operation Jackal (Operacija Čagalj) against the Herzegovina Corps of the VRS, capturing areas around Mostar and Stolac and inflicting the first significant defeat on Bosnian Serb forces.
+The operation demonstrated the effectiveness of coordinated HV–HVO actions and provided tactical knowledge used in later offensives against the VRS in that area.
+The new attack coincided with the Serbian Orthodox feast day of St. Demetrius (Mitrovdan), giving rise to the alternative name "Mitrovdan Offensive."

 The Croat–Bosniak plan was to overrun the VRS defensive belt around Nevesinje and to open a route deeper into Herzegovina.